niksilver/board-game-framework-server/README.md

 communication.

 Clients (players) connect to a server using websockets.
-Each one joins a group, which is an instance of a shared game.
+Each one joins a "room", which is an instance of a shared game.
 Clients are expected to maintain the state of the game.
-All the server does is bounce any incoming message from a sending client to all the other clients in the same game (instance).
+All the server does is bounce any incoming message from a sending client to all the other clients in the same room.
 Thus a message may be saying "This is my move", or "Please give me an up to date state of the game", or anything else.